 From unique starting points, our pupils and students make individualised progress at a challenging and appropriate pace, in all areas of the curriculum.
 This progress is measured against bespoke REAL targets set termly, which are linked to the objectives of their EHCP.

-In Early Years, our pupils are assessed on REAL progress and using Learning Journals, Development Matters advice and the reformed Statutory Framework for the EYFS.
+In Early Years, our pupils are assessed on REAL progress, Development Matters advice and the reformed Statutory Framework for the EYFS.

 Parents and carers are kept informed of progress through parent / carer stay and play (COVID-19 alternatives planned), parents’ evenings, CTM/TAFs, Earwig, written reports, home school diaries and the statutory annual review.